ramonskie/codex/walkthrough/.build/openstack/walkthrough.md

 store archives in, and name it something descriptive, like `codex-backups`.

-QUINN:  PLEASE REVIEW AND ADD / CHANGE AS NEEDED.
+QUINN:  Please review and add / change as needed.

 (( insert_file shield_setup.md ))
 Next, we `make manifest` and see what we need to fill in.